 Service Provider

-The Service Provider obtains certificates from the Telephone Authority.
+The Service Provider obtains certificates from the Telephone Number Certification Authority.
 During the process of obtaining a certificate as described in section 5.4, a service provider is validated.
 The criteria by which a service provider is validated is outside the scope of the protocols associated with certificate management.
 In the context of SHAKEN, the recommendation is to pre-configure an authorized service provider with a token that is used in the validation process.

 [Editor’s note: Details of the “token” should be included here and may be subject to change depending upon the requirements of the governance authority.]